oattions/Information-Development-Systems-group-6/Report.md

 #Project Overview

 ##Objectives

+A major travel company is looking to improve its  information system by upgrading the existing Call Management Center(CMC).

                 outline the project and define the problem
 >* Improve the operation of their in-house call management center (CMC)
 >* Assist Relationship Managers (RMs) in serving their end customers (and new potential customers)